florian-lefebvre/astro-integration-kit/.changeset/witty-poems-pull.md

 };
 ```

-As shown above, this simplification also removes the unneded re-reclaration of the plugin hook input, which is a breaking change if you are declaring your generic explicitly.
+As shown above, this simplification also removes the unneeded re-declaration of the plugin hook input, which is a breaking change if you are declaring your generic explicitly.